-An eligible employee shall submit their paid original receipt along with the appropriate voucher signed by their Elected Official or Department Head.
+An eligible employee shall submit their paid original receipt along with the appropriate voucher signed by their department head.
 The paid receipt must include the patient's name, amount paid and the date of the procedure.
-The voucher must include the employee's name, employee's vendor number, appropriate general ledger number, description of service (i.e. dental, optical or hearing), date, and Elected Official or Department Head signature.
-The voucher shall then be reviewed by the County Finance, Personnel, & Rules Committee with reimbursement given to the employee upon approval by the Finance, Personnel, & Rules Committee.
+The voucher must include the employee's name, employee's vendor number, appropriate general ledger number, description of service (i.e. dental, optical or hearing), date, and department head signature.
+The voucher shall then be reviewed by the County Finance Committee with reimbursement given to the employee upon approval by the Finance Committee.
 Unpaid dental, optical, and hearing bills will not be considered for payment.
 Dental, optical, and hearing expenses incurred by the employee or spouse and their eligible dependents will be considered up to the amount accrued by the employee.
 An employee shall forfeit any unused Dental/Optical/ Hearing balance upon termination.